lantunes/fixd/README.md

 * create complex routing rules, based on HTTP method, content type, and URI patterns
 * use sessions for tests that require state between requests
+* capture requests and make assertions on them
 * configure asynchronous HTTP responses
 * setup asynchronous HTTP subscribe-broadcast scenarios
 * delay responses for tests that require a delayed response